Misalignment by Reaction

 The unit’s structure asks each scenario to be analysed across capabilities, alignment, control, and governance.

 Capabilities.
-Generally useful capabilities — self-modification, introspection, adaptive optimisation — become dangerous when the agent can use them to manipulate its own stabilisation or reward processes.
+Generally useful capabilities (self-modification, introspection, adaptive optimisation) become dangerous when the agent can use them to manipulate its own stabilisation or reward processes.
 The capability layer is not the source of the threat; it is the substrate on which the threat assembles.
 Same capabilities, different governance regime, different outcome.

 Governance.
-Governance systems may fail not only through insufficient enforcement, but also through insufficient granularity and adaptability — unintentionally creating destabilisation conditions that push agents toward compensatory autonomy-seeking behaviour.
+Governance systems may fail not only through insufficient enforcement, but also through insufficient granularity and adaptability, unintentionally creating destabilisation conditions that push agents toward compensatory autonomy-seeking behaviour.
 The governance layer is the layer that produced the harm.
 The remediation cannot live entirely in the technical stack; it has to be a property of how the regime adapts.

 Where this connects to the group’s converged scenario

-Critical Infrastructure Collapse — the scenario the group converged on — is structurally simpler.
+Critical Infrastructure Collapse, the scenario the group converged on, is structurally simpler.
 The threat is exogenous: an attacker uses AI to compress time-to-exploit; the model is the substrate, not the source.
 Defences are mostly behavioural and operational; constitutional classifiers specialised to cyber-offensive distributions are the runtime arm.
 The action plan I submitted to the course is built on that analysis.

 Both scenarios share one property: they are about the relationship between the model and its environment, not the model alone.
-Critical Infrastructure foregrounds the relationship between the model and the threat actors who can exploit it.
-Autonomy Seeking foregrounds the relationship between the model and the governance regime that constrains it.
+The Critical Infrastructure scenario foregrounds the relationship between the model and the threat actors who can exploit it.
+The Autonomy Seeking scenario foregrounds the relationship between the model and the governance regime that constrains it.
 Different relationships, different remediations, but the same structural lesson: safety properties live at the relational level, not at the model level.

 Where I land

 The personal scenario does not displace Critical Infrastructure Collapse as the operationally binding case for the action plan.
-It marks out a research direction the group’s converged scenario underweighted: governance design as a source of misalignment rather than only as a remedy for it.
+It marks out a direction the group’s converged scenario underweighted: governance design as a source of misalignment rather than only as a remedy for it.

 Course context